ServeNet: A Deep Neural Network for Web Services Classification: Evaluation

 \subsubsection{Experiment Result}

 {The experiment results are shown in Table \ref{meanACC}.
-Note that the rank of top-1 results is similar to top-5, we focus on discussing top-5 accuracy.
-The CNN has the lowest accuracy 58.46\%, which means that only considering the local features between adjacent words is not working for service classification problem.
-Our proposed model \textit{ServeNet} with 2-D dimensional CNN and bi-directional LSTM can achieve the highest test accuracy on both top-5 accuracy \textbf{88.40\%} and top-1 accuracy \textbf{63.31\%} because it can automatically extract both local and global features from low-level representation.
+Note that the rank of Top-1 results is similar to Top-5, we focus on discussing Top-5 accuracy in this paper.
+CNN has the lowest accuracy 58.46\%, which means that only considering the local features between adjacent words is not working for service classification problem. {The new proposed \textit{ServeNet} can achieve the highest test accuracy on both Top-5 accuracy 91.58\% and top-1 accuracy 69.95\% because it can automatically extract features from both service name and description with context-dependent embedding.}

 For the conventional methods, Naive-Bayes is a simple and well-performing model for text classification since the last decade.
-It can achieve the median top-5 accuracy \textbf{78.94\%} among all models.
-By integrating LDA, SVM can achieve 71.91\% and 73.84\% accuracies on linear and (Radial Basis Function) RBF kernels respectively.
+It can achieve the median top-5 accuracy 78.94\% among all models.
+By integrating LDA, SVM can achieve 71.91\% and 73.84\% accuracies on linear and RBF (Radial Basis Function) kernels respectively.
 We also benchmark the ensemble methods such as boosting and bagging.
 AdaBoost is a boosting method.
-It has 98\% accuracy on the training set, but only 64.92\% accuracy on the testing set, which shows around 30\% difference.
-That is a low bias but high variance model.
-Because AdaBoost can convert a weak classifier to a strong classifier continuously until the prediction accuracies of the training set reach the target.
-But that will make the model over-fitting on the training set.
+It has 98\% accuracy on the training set, but only 64.92\% accuracy on the testing set, which shows around 30\% difference, that is a low bias but high variance model.
+AdaBoost can enhance a weak classifier to become a strong classifier continuously until the prediction accuracy of the training set reach the threshold.
+But it makes model easily over-fitting on the training set.
 Conversely, RF is a bagging method.
 It has 90\% accuracy on the training set and 80\% accuracy on the testing set.
 It has higher bias and lower variance than AdaBoost.
-This method helps to reduce the variance to alleviate over-fitting, because bagging uses bootstrap sampling to obtain the subsets of the dataset, then train the base learners from the subsets of the datasets, and finally, aggregate the outputs of base learners by voting or averaging.
+This method helps to reduce the variance to alleviate over-fitting, because bagging uses bootstrap sampling to obtain the subsets of the dataset, then train the base learners from the subsets of the datasets, and finally aggregate the outputs of base learners by voting or averaging.